shikha1108/notes/java.md

 ### Garbage collection
 It automatically removes unreachable objects, managed by the Java Virtual Machine (JVM).
+It makes java memory efficient because garbage collector removes the unreferenced objects from heap memory.

 ### Abstract classes
 A class which is declared with the abstract keyword is known as an abstract class in Java.